bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 ![Histogram and CDF by n_bins](/images/normal-histogram-ecdf-by-n-bins-w-outlier.png "Histogram and CDF by n_bins, with Outlier")
 Depending on the number of bins, the perceived nature of the outlier and the latent distribution underlying the data completely changes:
 - When we use `25` bins, we see an outlier out at `X = 10`.
 But, the bins appear a bit noisy, so we decrease to `7` bins.
-- When we use `7` bins, the hypothesized PDF is smooth, but now the outlier is out at `X = 10`.
+- When we use `7` bins, the hypothesized PDF is smooth, but now the outlier is out at `X = 9`.
 What happened?
 Where exactly in the bin is the outlier?
 Is it even an outlier?
-- When we decrease to `3` bins, the outlier skews the entire distribution, because the bins have to make up for all the space between the distribution mean of `0` and the outlier location of `11`.
-Looking at the `3` bins distribution, we are no longer sure: is it even a normal distribution?
+- When we decrease to `3` bins, the outlier skews the entire distribution, so much so that it doesn't even look like an outlier anymore!
+It also becomes dubious: might this not be a normal distribution?
+Is it exponential or log-normal?

-With the histograms, we saw the outlier creep closer and closer to the main body of the distribution as the number of bins decreases.
+With the histograms, we see the outlier creep closer and closer to the main body of the distribution as the number of bins decreases.
 However, if we look to the corresponding ECDFs, there is no ambiguity whatsoever: by `X = 2.5`, we've seen 99% of the data; then, the CDF traces out a long, almost horizontal line to get to the singular outlier at a value of `X = 10`.
 Voila!

 ## 5. Comparing Empirical Distributions Becomes More Straightforward, both Mathematically and Visually